ColinKennedy/rez_developer_packages/rez_context_gui/README.md

-- Add default view when no tree item is selected
 - CI changes
 - Add conflict tree + graphs
  - If no conflict, make sure to still show the tree but with NO children and